qeeqbox/remote-file-inclusion/README.md

 3. Exploit the Vulnerability: The attacker sends the malicious URL to the vulnerable parameter, causing the web application to include and execute the external file.

 ## Impact of RFI
-Successful RFI can lead to:
+Successful RFI exploitation can enable an attacker to:
 - Remote Code Execution (RCE): Attackers may execute arbitrary code on the web server.
 - Server Compromise: Attackers gain full control of the vulnerable server.
 - Data Theft: Sensitive information, including databases, configuration files, and credentials, may be accessed or stolen.